 AWS has published a whitepaper that describes how to work with controlled data sets using AWS.
 Download the AWS dbGaP whitepaper »

 You can quickly and securely build genomics pipelines by taking advantage of AWS Cloud based platform offerings from popular vendors.
-Working with these platforms make it easy to leverage built-in standardized tooling or create your own custom tooling to analyze both public data sets or your own data.
+Working with these platforms make it easy to leverage built-in standardized tooling or create your own custom tooling to analyze both public data sets (like TCGA or ICGC) or your own data.
 If you are planning to analyze a large population, you can use the platform’s tools or transfer the variant call files along with other phenotypic data into your own custom-built population analysis infrastructure running on AWS, built with Amazon Redshift or Apache Spark.

 Some suggestions for other areas to explore to learn about genomics in the AWS Cloud: